Pakistan trying to disturb peace, tranquillity in Jammu and Kashmir, says CDS Rawat | International

 - India

 Referring to Pakistan-sponsored terrorism in Jammu and Kashmir, Chief of Defence Staff (CDS) General Bipin Rawat on Saturday said that the "western adversary" is indulging in a proxy war and attempts are being made to disturb the situation as the atmosphere of peace and tranquillity is returning to the Valley.
 "The western adversary is indulging in a proxy war against us.
 And you know what are the dynamics of a proxy war.
 So they will do anything that will disturb the peace and tranquillity in Jammu and Kashmir.
-Whenever they find a semblance of peace happening there, they will create a situation that creates fear-mongering among the people," CDS Rawat said during an event in Guwahati.
+Whenever they find a semblance of peace happening there, they will create a situation that creates fear-mongering among the people," CDS Rawat told reporters after delivering a memorial lecture in Guwahati.

 Talking about Union Home Minister Amit Shah three-day visit to Jammu and Kashmir, CDS Rawat said that he has gone there to give confidence to the people over the security situation.
 "When some community people are killed, fear gets generated amongst the people and the Home Minister has gone there to give confidence to these people that the security forces, the armed forces, everybody, the state administration is with you.
 We will not allow this to be perpetrated and that we will bring the situation under control," he said.